svenhjol/Strange/docs/features/scrollkeepers.md

 ## Handing in quests

-When you fulfill all the quest actions, return to the scrollkeeper.
-They will have a green particle effect above their head if the quest is fulfilled correctly.
+When you complete all the quest actions, return to the scrollkeeper.
+They will have a green particle effect above their head if the quest is completed correctly.
 Right-click them to "hand in" the quest and the following will happen:
 * a toast message will appear saying "Quest Complete"
 * a jingle will play
 * you receive quest rewards